Difference between Lease vs Rent

 - The duration of a lease agreement has usually lasted many years while rent agreements are generally made for less than a year.

-- There are two types of lease agreements namely operating lease and capital lease, depending on accounting treatment.
+- There are two types of lease agreements namely operating lease and capital lease, depending on the accounting treatment.
 Rent

 - Leasing is generally done for assets/ equipment which is crucial to running a business.
 Renting is done for land, properties or other assets on a need-of-use basis.